rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#9-Feb-2020.md

 type: single
 categories:
   - "newsletters"
+summary: This month Solana released version 1.0.
+Congrats to one of the hardest-working Rust blockchain teams; Solana did things right all last year, with extraordinary development velocity, consistent technical media publications, and multiple event appearances and sponsorships.
+We wish them the best success.
 ---

 Welcome to the #9 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #8](/newsletters/2020-02-05-looking-fowrward-to-2020).